thiagotandrade/github-explorer/README.md

 - Add validation to check if user is searching for an already saved repository on the list;
 - Allow user to delete a repository from the list of saved repositories;
-- Refactor functions inside components to be called with useCallback hook (to prevent unecessary function allocations).
+- Refactor functions inside components to be called with useCallback hook (to prevent unnecessary function allocations).
-- Better stylying on input search;
+- Better styling on input search.